hanishkvc/prgs-rustland-tester-fuzzerk/README.md

     cmdline args.
 This is good enough for many simple test cases.

-  * create a config file (containing fuzzers and fuzzchains) and the builtin VM related program/script file.
+  * create a config file (containing fuzzers and fuzzchains) and the builtin VM related asm script file.
 This allows more complex test cases to be realised.